 Interesting discovery sheds light on depression (sciencedaily.com) - Scientists have a greater understanding of the physical origins of depression and now believe it affects the lateral orbitofrontal cortex.
 This is the part of the brain associated with non-rewards and sense of self.
 Interestingly, this part of the brain is activated by the absence of rewards, which then often leads to low self-esteem and a sense of loss.
 I know I may not be explaining the mechanism coherently, but there's one more interesting piece to all of this.
 Another characteristic of depression is less connectivity between the reward part of the brain in the medial orbitofrontal cortex and memory.
 Scientists think this may be why depressed individuals focus on negative thoughts versus positive memories.

 Shakespeare and autism (qz.com) - Have you heard of the Hunter Heartbeat Method?
 This form of therapy for kids on the autism spectrum uses Shakespeare to improve eye contact, connect emotions with facial expressions, ease transitions from one activity to another, understand personal physical space, and teach turn-taking speech skills.
 The rhythm of Shakespeare's iambic pentameter and immersion into imagination are the two main components of the program.

 Something I love about having a blog is connecting with other writers.
-One way we do this is by following each other’s posts.
-It’s a wonderful way to support one another on this adventure called blogging.
-Last week, I stumbled upon Davy D’s thought provoking post on clowns.
-At this point, you might be able to guess where today’s earworm is headed.
-Stephen Sondheim wrote “Send in the Clowns” as part of the musical A Little Night Music.
+One way we do this is by following each other's posts.
+It's a wonderful way to support one another on this adventure called blogging.
+Last week, I stumbled upon Davy D's thought provoking post on clowns.
+At this point, you might be able to guess where today's earworm is headed.
+Stephen Sondheim wrote "Send in the Clowns" as part of the musical A Little Night Music.
 Judy Collins performs it beautifully in this video.
-Piano arpeggios haunt me, now.
+Piano arpeggios linger in my mind.
 What about you?
 Happy Halloween, Laura